victor-melo/ProjectD2-Lootfilter-NotifyNoJunk/README.md

 * Show a little red plus sign on all elite items with more than 2 sockets
 * Dollar sign icon added to most items that have a sell price of $35000
 * Elite craftable bases will have an orange plus sign
+* Show a little red plus sign and tier number for maps
+* Show Enhanced damage/defense for superior items in green if they are +9% or higher

 ## New Highlights
 * Flawless & Perfect Gems on ground (Red).